dutchaug/devfest-2017/data/posts/2017-08-14-calling-all-papers.markdown

 ### Themes and topics – what do we expect?

-Our team prepared set of interesting topics in but if you have any cool idea you want to share not from this list, feel free to submit it as well.
+Our team prepared a set of interesting topics in but if you have any cool idea you want to share not from this list, feel free to submit it as well.

 #### Android
-* New features in Nougat (multi-window, notifications, Java 8)
+* New features in 'O'
 * Kotlin
 * RxJava
 * Data Binding
+* Room
+* Lifecycle
 * Android Things
 * Testing and architecture best practices (MVP, MVVM, Clean Architecture)